jilliangmeehan/looore/content/Characters/Nod-Krai cast names.md

 Lastly: we can see her Dendro vision quite clearly!
 ## Nefer
 ![[Nefer.png]]
 The name Nefer could have a few intersecting origins.
 First, [*nefer*](https://en.wikipedia.org/wiki/Nefer) is an Egyptian hieroglyph that appears in the word for "good, beautiful."
 It also appears in the name of the Egyptian queen [Nefertiti](https://en.wikipedia.org/wiki/Nefertiti).
-You can kinda see how that might have influenced her design.
+You can see how that might have influenced her design.

 On the other hand, her name makes me think of the name [Yennefer](https://en.wikipedia.org/wiki/Yennefer) — and more specifically, [Yennefer of Vengerberg](https://en.wikipedia.org/w/index.php?title=List_of_characters_in_The_Witcher_series&useskin=vector#Yennefer_of_Vengerberg) from The Witcher.
 She just sorta has those witchy vibes.